No-Skids-Alliance/NSA/docs/source/content/0-introduction.rst

 If we apply the same liberal brush to the term "script kiddie," we could say that a skid is someone who takes advantage of systems in their environment without any deeper understanding or appreciation for how those systems function.

 We're all skids at first.
 We're born skids, dependent on the world and people around us, and utterly clueless as to how any of it works.
 But as we learn, we grow, until we're not so skiddish anymore.
-And that's the secret: To stop being a skid, all you gotta do is `learn more`.
+And that's the secret: To stop being a skid, all you gotta do is `stay curious`, and `keep learning`.

 That's what **No Skids Allowed!** is all about.
 It's not about skid-shaming, it's about learning and improving and growing, and keeping each other accountable, so that one day we might proudly call ourselves "hackers."

+It's not an easy path.
+Learning can be quite challenging, especially when the topic is as complex and diverse as Information Security.
+Whoever said "do what you love, and you'll never work a day in your life" clearly wasn't a hacker...
+Even the most passionate and skilled professional knows that attaining mastery over a skill takes perseverance and strength of will.
+And sometimes, no matter how good you are, you're just going to have a rough day.

+It's totally fine to be an amateur, to make mistakes, to lack knowledge and skill.
+If you haven't failed, _you haven't tried._

+The three most important skills any hacker can develop, in my opinion, are: the perseverance to stay strong in the face of opposition; the patience to do a job well, not just quickly; and the self-awareness and self-respect to recognize one's limitations, and to know when to push them and when to take a break.
+(Burn-out is real!
+Respect yourself!)

 **If you're ever feeling like you're in over your head, just remember the wise words of Jake the Dog**: